Federal Undistributed Capital Gains Tax Return

 Historical Past-Year Versions of Federal Form 2438

-We have a total of seven past-year versions of Form 2438 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of nine past-year versions of Form 2438 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 2438 (Rev. January 2019)